Horsetail: benefits, dosage, contraindications

 Médicaments

-A specific species of horsetail (Equisetum myriochaetum) has shown a hypoglycemic effect in clinical research.
-Although it is not clear if other horsetail species have hypoglycemic effects, theoretically, it could have additive effects when combined with antidiabetic medications.
+A specific species of horsetail (Equisetum myriochaetum) demonstrated a hypoglycemic effect in a clinical study.
+Although it is unclear whether other horsetail species have hypoglycemic effects, theoretically it could have additive effects when combined with antidiabetic drugs.

 Diuretics: moderate interaction

-In vitro research shows that various species of horsetail have diuretic properties.
-Thus, taking horsetail in combination with diuretics increases the risk of hypokalemia.
+In vitro studies show that various horsetail species have diuretic properties.
+Thus, taking horsetail together with diuretics increases the risk of hypokalemia.

 Plantes ou autres actifs